dwj300/hyde/_posts/2015-11-08-computing-pagerank-of-large-graphs.md

 $ screen
 {% endhighlight %}

-Lets download the graph with wget:
+First download the graph with wget:
 {% highlight bash %}
 $ wget https://academicgraph.blob.core.windows.net/graph-2015-08-20/PaperReferences.zip
 {% endhighlight %}

-Lets unzip it.
-First we need to install p7zip (trust my, the stock unzip won't work), then we can actually unzip it.
+Then unzip it.
+But first we need to install p7zip (trust me, the stock unzip won't work), then we can actually unzip it.

 {% highlight bash %}
 $ sudo apt-get install p7zip-full
 $ 7za x PaperReferences.zip
 {% endhighlight %}

-Now we hit the first roadbloack.
+Now we hit the first roadblock.
 The graph package we will be using requires an edge file with node id's as integers, but the file we are given has strings.
-Never fear, lets just whip up some python to fix it.
+Never fear, let's just whip up some python to fix it.

 {% highlight python %}
 f = open('PaperReferences.txt', 'r')